xp44mm/Notebook/RxInAction/02 Hello Rx.md

 ## 2.2 Creating your first Rx application

-In this section, the Rx example uses the same StockTicker that you saw in the previous section, but this time you won't work with the traditional standard .NET event.
-Instead you'll use `IObservable<T>`, which you'll create, and then write your event-processing flow around it.
+In this section, the Rx example uses the same `StockTicker` that you saw in the previous section, but this time you won't work with the traditional standard .NET event.
+Instead you'll use `IObservable<'T>`, which you'll create, and then write your event-processing flow around it.
 You'll go slowly and add layer after layer to the solution until you have a fully running application that's easier to read and extend.

 Every journey starts with the first step.
 You'll begin this journey by creating a new project (a console application will do) and adding the Rx libraries.